-XPEL, INC.

-(Name of registrant as specified in its charter)

-Nevada

-(State or Other Jurisdiction of Incorporation or Organization)

-618 W. Sunset Road San Antonio, Texas

-(Address of Principal Executive Offices)

-Registrant's telephone number, including area code: (210) 678-3700

-With copies to: Steven R. Jacobs Jackson Walker L.L.P.
-112 East Pecan Street, Suite 2400 San Antonio, TX 78205 (210) 978-7727

-Securities to be registered pursuant to Section 12(b) of the Act:

-(Title of each class) Common Stock, par value \$.001 per share (Name of each exchange on which registered) The NASDAQ Stock Market LLC

-Securities to be registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act:

-Large accelerated filer Accelerated filer

-Non-accelerated filer Smaller reporting company X

-Emerging growth company $\boxtimes$
+(Name of registi ant as specified in its charter) Ne vada 20)-1117381 er Jurisdiction of or Organization) S. Employer ification No.) unset Road onio, Texas 78216 (Address of Princip al Executive Offices) (Z Zip Code) Registrant's telephone num ber, including area code: (210) 678-3 700 St Jack 112 East P San i With copies to: even R. Jacobs son Walker L.L.P. ecan Street, Suite 2400 Antonio, TX 78205 210) 978-7727 Securities to be registered ed pursuant to Section 12(b) of the Act t: (Title of e each class) (Name of each exch nange on which registered) Common Stock, par value \$.001 per share The NASDA The NASDAQ Stock Market LLC Securities to be registered p oursuant to Section 12(g) of the Act: N lone g growth company.
+See the c e accelerated filer, an accelerated file lefinitions of "large accelerated filer," "a of the Exchange Act: Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company X Emerging growth company X

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 7(a)(2)(B) of the Securities Act.
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 7(a)(2)(B) of the Securities Act. 🗵